ArashNaseri/Telegram_stranger_connect_bot/README.md

 ## How to Run

-First add 'PYTHONPASS' environrment variable in repository directory  by running:
+First add ’PYTHONPASS’ environrment variable in repository directory  by running:

-'''
+’’’
 export PYTHONPASS=${PWD}
-'''
+’’’
 Then run:

-"""bash
+’’’python
 python src/main.py
-"""
+’’’